 * Lemon Rice, Or Basmati rice & Flaxseed Chutney from Veena’s Table

 FUN WITH BAKED SAMOSAS: All Samosa classes will be 3 hours.
 We will make one type of baked samosas from the ones listed below.
 Choose from:

-- Kale-Potato Samosa with Madras Curry Powder (South Indian)
+*Kale-Potato Samosa with Madras Curry Powder (South Indian inspiration)